amolsontakke96/minio/README.md

 - Kubernetes cluster (local or cloud)
 - `kubectl` configured to communicate with the cluster
 - Helm 3.x installed
+- docker installed
 - Internet access
+- open port 30000,310000
+- add "<public-ip> minio-api.local minio-console.local" this line in /etc/hosts to access on localhost

 ---